-For instance, if you are an ordinary Bitcoin client sending standard and unique formatted unencrypted messages to well-constructed TCP ports, your ISP can get you.
+For instance, your ISP can get you if you are an ordinary Bitcoin client sending standard and uniquely formatted unencrypted messages to well-constructed TCP ports.

-Your ISP can easily predict that a transaction is created by you by looking at the traffic you send out, but it is not received by someone else.
+Your ISP can easily predict that you create a transaction by looking at the traffic you send out, but it is not received by someone else.

 But, still, there is a chance of ISP snooping.

 Although your ISP cannot know the exact data after encryption, they can still trace the unencrypted metadata to infer your browsing patterns and practices.
-ISP can make strong predictions through noticing the size, frequency, and timings of traffic patterns.
+ISP can make robust predictions by noticing traffic patterns’ size, frequency, and timings.

 A study revealed that a YouTube video has a particular pattern when you stream it on your device.
-Therefore, ISPs can get to the exact video if they want to do so.
+Therefore, ISPs can get to the exact video if they want.

-For most people, it is okay if their exact data is protected and ISP is getting just your routine browsing patterns.
+Most people think it is okay if their exact data is protected and ISP gets just your routine browsing patterns.
 But in some cases, your data can get exposed too.
 A study on IoT devices states;